aws/aws-application-networking-k8s/docs/how-it-works.md

 If all goes well, you should be able to achieve some of the following goals:

 * Kubernetes multi-cluster connectivity: Say that you have multiple clusters across multiple VPCs.
-  After configuring your services with the AWS Gateway API, you can facilitate communications between services on those clusters without dealing with the underlying infrastructure.
+  After configuring your services with the Kubernetes Gateway API, you can facilitate communications between services on those clusters without dealing with the underlying infrastructure.
   VPC Lattice handles a lot of the details for you without needing things like sidecars.
 * Serverless access: VPC Lattice allows access to serverless features, as well as Kubernetes cluster features.
   This gives you a way to have a consistent interface to multiple types of platforms.